-- Inspection Requests are called into Building Division (954) 457-1312 prior to 5:00 pm the day before inspection day.
+- Inspection Requests are called into Building Division (954) 457-2220 and dial OPTION 1 for Inspections line prior to 5:00 pm the day before inspection day.
 Provide the following information: Permit Number, Inspection Type, Job Site Address, Return Phone Number, and access instructions.

 - Building Inspectors normally leave the office to perform inspections by 730 am.

-- An inspection may be canceled online via the HB-ePermitting Portal prior to 4:00 pm the day before inspection day.
-Any time after you must call the inspection line at (954) 457-1312 to schedule for a later day.
+- An inspection may be canceled online via the Citizen Self Service (CSS) Portal prior to 4:00 pm the day before inspection day.
+Any time after you must call the inspection line at (954) 457-2220 dial OPTION 1 to schedule your inspection for a later day.

 Timed inspections are not generally available and need to be arranged directly with the inspector; on a needs basis and as time permits.
 Call before 7:30 am on the day of the inspection.